 I support greater climate action through research, consulting, and coaching on climate change communications that are connected with what is most meaningful to people.

 This website shares current publications and research, ongoing projects, and consulting services.
-Get in contact; I am always looking for good ideas, new perspectives, and more collaborators to further effective climate action.

 Photo credit: Eugene Pustoshkin